Date: August 26, 2018

 The Pace Leaders will assemble in the start corral and will be holding their pace sign with the expected finish time and will be wearing pacing shirts.
 At 15 minutes before the race they will let runners know how they will handle water stops — this is the time that runners can ask last minute questions.

-All finishers will be greeted at the finish line with a one-of-a-kind medal and shirt/tank.
+All finishers will be greeted at the finish line with a one-of-a-kind medal.
 Volunteers will be there to put your well deserved medal around your neck.

 Weather forecasts will be monitored prior to the event paying special attention to the possibility of heavy rain, thunder and lightning, high winds and extreme temperatures.
 If necessary, athletes will be made aware of these predictions on this website (www.emeraldcityhalfmarathon.com) so that participants can properly prepare for severe weather during the race as well as possible course alterations.
 Severe weather updates will also be sent to participants via email as necessary.

 The Race Director and Medical Director will monitor the weather and make a decision if any action will be taken to modify the race.
 Possible changes include: altering the start time for the race or in extreme situations, cancellation of the event.
 Please listen closely to all public address announcements at the starting line of the race.